simwrapper/simwrapper.github.io/docs/guide-publishing.md

 That's it.
 It will take a few minutes to upload all your files and provision the site, and then... that's it; it's live at **your-site-name.fly.dev**

 There are ways to give it your own domain name, etc. See the [fly.io/docs](https://fly.io/docs) for all the details.

+### Password-protect your site

+To password-protect a SimWrapper site using standard HTTP Basic authentication, use the program `htpasswd` to generate a username/password file named `.htpasswd` and copy that file into the root of the built site using Docker.
+Github Pages does not support this; you need to use a real web host such as Fly.io etc. that honors basic authentication.

+`htpasswd` is installed by default on Mac OS and is part of `openssh` for other platforms.

+1. Use the program `htpasswd` to create username/password pairs you need:
+  - `htpasswd -c .htpasswd [username]` and then enter the desired password.
+This will create/overwrite the file `.htpasswd`
+  - If you need more than one user, drop the `-c` from the command and run again for each user: `htpasswd .htpasswd [anotheruser]`
+2. Add one line to the end of the Dockerfile, to copy the file into the root folder of the site:
+  - `COPY .htpasswd  /`
+3. Now run `flyctl launch` as above.

 ## Other Docker-based sites